PrefectHQ/prefect/docs/concepts/projects.md

     dockerfile: auto
 ```

-Once we confirm that these fields are set to their desired values, this step will automatically build a Docker image with the provided name and tag and push it to the repository referenced by the image name.
+Once you've confirmed that these fields are set to their desired values, this step will automatically build a Docker image with the provided name and tag and push it to the repository referenced by the image name.
 [As the documentation notes](https://prefecthq.github.io/prefect-docker/projects/steps/#prefect_docker.projects.steps.BuildDockerImageResult), this step produces a few fields that can optionally be used in future steps or within `deployment.yaml` as template values.
 It is best practice to use `{{ image_name }}` within `deployment.yaml` (specificially the work pool's job variables section) so that you don't risk having your build step and deployment specification get out of sync with hardcoded values.
 For a worked example, [check out the project tutorial](/tutorials/projects/#dockerized-deployment).

 !!! note Some steps require Prefect integrations